Davis Strait Proto-Microcontinent

 - The microcontinent is 19–24 km thick thinned continental crust and is surrounded by two narrow bands of thin (15–17 km) continental crust.

-- It separates the depths of northern Baffin Bayfrom the southern Labrador Sea and forms an important part of the Northwest passage route going through the Canadian Arctic Archipelago and connecting the Atlantic and Pacific Oceans.
+- The strait separates the depths of Baffin Bay (north) from those of the Labrador Sea (south) and forms part of the Northwest Passage, a route through the Canadian Arctic Archipelago linking the Atlantic and Arctic oceans.

 - It triggered plate tectonic movements in the Labrador Sea and the Baffin Bay, leading to the formation of the Strait.